 Together!
 2012 CIC offers a range of services for schools and youth organisations which we can deliver to you directly on your own premises.
-This includes schools participating in Arts Council England’s Artsmark scheme, for whom we have ensured that our services match the Artsmark Criteria and Quality Principles.
+This includes schools participating in Arts Council England’s Artsmark scheme – we are Artsmark Partner and we have ensured that our services match the Artsmark Criteria and Quality Principles.
 All of our services are suitable for inclusive and mixed ability groups, and can also be delivered in SEN settings.
 Staff and families can benefit further from attending our free exhibitions, events and screening programmes, and where relevant our free Clubs programme for Disabled adults.

 Inclusion Confidence Training